 Prior to a comprehensive merit evaluation, DOE will perform an initial review in accordance with 10 CFR 605.10(b) to determine that (1) the applicant is eligible for the award; (2) the information required by the FOA has been submitted; (3) all mandatory requirements are satisfied; and (4) the proposed project is responsive to the objectives of the funding opportunity announcement.
+Applications that fail to pass the initial review will not be forwarded for merit review and will be eliminated from further consideration.

-2. Merit Review Criteria.
+2. Merit Review Criteria